finance calculator

 FAQs

-What is a good ROAS?
+What is a good ROAS for my business?

-Does ROAS include cost of goods sold?
+Does ROAS include cost of goods sold or other expenses?

-How is ROAS different from ROI?
+How is ROAS different from ROI on marketing?

-What if ad spend is zero?
+What happens if my ad spend is zero?

-Should I use gross or net revenue?
+Should I use gross or net revenue when calculating ROAS?

 Related calculators